opea-project/GenAIInfra/helm-charts/HPA.md

 - Next token latency (TPOT, ITL), tokens per second (TPS) - potential
   - Relevancy depends on use-case; number of used tokens and what's important

-Performance metrics will be capped by the performance of the underlying engine setup => at some point, they stop corresponding to incoming load / how much scaling would be needed.
+Performance metrics will be capped by the performance of the underlying engine setup.
+Beyond a certain point, they no longer reflect the actual incoming load or indicate how much scaling is needed.

 Therefore such metrics could be used in production _when_ their thresholds are carefully fine-tuned and rechecked every time underlying setup (model, HW, engine config) changes.